prisma/prisma/docs/photon/migrating-from-sequelize.md

 const prisma = new PrismaClient()
 ```
-Now you can start using the `prisma` instance and interact with your database programmatically with the generated Photon API.
+Now you can start using the `prisma` instance and interact with your database programmatically with the generated Prisma Client JS API.

 The `PrismaClient` instance connects [lazily](https://github.com/prisma/prisma2/blob/master/docs/photon/api.md#managing-connections) when the first request is made to the API (`connect()` is called for you under the hood).